Many-body localization as a percolation phenomenon: Charge-density relaxation

-{\it Charge-density relaxation.} Repercussions on the real-space relaxations of the observed percolation phenomenon in the Fock space may be different.
-It this sense, our RE approach \cite{prelovsek18,mierzejewski19,mierzejewski20} in Eqs.~(\ref{re}) and (\ref{nnn}) offers an important advantage, allowing for a study of dynamical relaxations and the thermalization on the lattice starting from nonequilibrium MB states.
+In standard bond percolation models the bonds may be switched on or off.
+In our case, each bond is different, given by the transition rate in Eq.~(\ref{re}).
+Our RE approach \cite{prelovsek18,mierzejewski19,mierzejewski20} in Eqs.~(\ref{re}) and (\ref{nnn}) offers an important advantage, allowing for the study of dynamical relaxations and the thermalization on the lattice starting from nonequilibrium MB states.
 In particular, we analyze relaxation properties of the charge-density profile,